Todd Hammel

-Todd Layne Hammel (born December 7, 1966) is a retired professional arena football player who played for 10 teams since his Arena Football League (AFL) career began in 1992.
-He is the great grandson of Oklahoma Indian Chief Quana Parker and a member of the Comanche tribe.
+Todd Layne Hammel (born December 7, 1966) is a former professional arena football player who played for 10 teams since his Arena Football League (AFL) career began in 1992.
+He is the great-grandson of Oklahoma Indian Chief Quana Parker and a member of the Comanche tribe.
 He is a distant relative of QB Sam Bradford.

-High school career
+Early life

 Hammel attended Durant High School in Durant, Oklahoma, and was a four sport letterman in football, basketball, baseball, and track.
-As a junior, he helped lead his football team to the 1983-84 Class 3-A State Championship.
+As a junior, he helped lead his football team to the 1983–84 Class 3–A State Championship.
 He also helped lead the Lions in basketball to a District Championship.
 Hammel graduated from Durant High School in 1985.

 College career

 Hammel played college football for the Stephen F. Austin Lumberjacks.
 As a senior, he helped lead his team to a 9–1–1 regular season record, the No. 3 ranking in final Division I-AA poll, and a berth in the 1989 NCAA Division I-AA Football Championship Game.
 Hammel was named a first team All-Conference pick and the Southland Conference Offensive Player of the Year.
 He finished his college career with 8,631 passing yards and 65 touchdowns.
 He left Stephen F. Austin as the school's all-time leader in passing attempts, completions, yards, touchdowns, and total yardage.